djalbat/the-occam-user-manual/understanding-grammars.md

 Since ambiguity is being treated later we will pass over the fact that each of the first two rules have two definitions and the use of the exclamation mark after these rules' names.
 Instead we focus on the ellipsis `...` modifier attached to each of the rule name parts.
 This switches the parser into what is called a look-ahead state, where it takes note of the part that follows the look-ahead part when evaluating the look-ahead part itself.
-This is useful because the `nonsense` rule if left to its own devices would parse a qualification, since it parses one or more tokens of pretty much any time.
+This is useful because the `nonsense` rule if left to its own devices would parse a qualification, since it parses one or more tokens of pretty much any type.
-If it can be made to look ahead, however, it will stop before the qualification and allow the parser to continue to evaluate the `qualification` part of the definition.
+If it can be made to look ahead, however, it will stop before the qualification thus allowing the parser to continue to evaluate the `qualification` part of the definition.

 It is not unreasonable to ask why this look-ahead state is not the default state of the parser, given its obvious utility.
 Ths answer is that it slows the parser down considerably.
-In its normal mode the parser will parse a sequence of tokens in time roughly linearly proportional to the sequence length.
+On one hand in its normal state the parser will parse a sequence of tokens in time roughly linearly proportional to the sequence's length.
-By comparison, in a look-ahead state, although no profiling has ever been carried out, it is most likely that the time is likely to be exponential.
+On the other hand in its look-ahead state, although no detailed profiling has ever been done, it seems most likely that the time is likely to be if not expoenentially then at least polynomially propertional.
-Thus although a look-ahead state was a necessity when designing the parser, it is used throughout all of Occam's grammars with care.
+Thus although a look-ahead state was a necessity when designing the parser, it is used throughout all of Occam's grammars with considerable care.

 We bring this section to a close with mention of custom grammars.
-These are the subject of the next chapter but because the augment the Florence grammar, it makes sense to mention the default custom grammar here.
+These are the subject of the next chapter but because they augment the Florence grammar, it makes sense to at least mention the default custom grammar here.
-This grammar augments the Florence grammar with additional regular expression patterns for the lexer and additional rules for the parser.
+This grammar completes the Florence grammar with additional regular expression patterns for the lexer and additional rules for the parser.
-Here are the regular expression patterns, for the `type` and `symbol` and `operator` token types.
-Note that the second of these is empty:
+Here are the regular expression patterns, for the `type` and `symbol` and `operator` token types, with the second of these being empty:

 ```
 typePattern = "Object";